 Manage your knowledge base with the goal of improving your support metrics.
 Which agents or articles can be tied to the best first-call resolutions?
 The lowest handling times?
 The highest CSAT?
 Allow actual social performance and documentation demand to guide what’s created, shared, and distributed.

-What do you have when you infuse your social care with KCS?
+What do you have when you infuse your social customer care with KCS?
 A system that’s constantly collecting, structuring, and disseminating knowledge for everyone’s benefit.
 Agents will be more engaged because they’ll feel directly responsible for the team’s success.
 They’ll achieve more first-call resolutions because they have fast answers to uncommon questions, and they'll reduce average handling time as the organization evolves in tandem with customer demand well into the future.